Man arrested on suspicion of murder after fire at flats in east London

 One person was pronounced dead at the scene.

-A man has been arrested on suspicion of murder after one person, believed to be a woman, died during a fire at a block of flats in east London.
+A man has been arrested on suspicion of murder after one person, believed to be a woman, died in a fire at a block of flats in east London.

-The Metropolitan Police said officers were called to the blaze on Tollgate Road in Beckton, Newham, at around 5.28pm, along with the London Ambulance Service (LAS) and London Fire Brigade (LFB).
+Five others were taken to hospital following the blaze on Tollgate Road in Beckton, Newham, at around 5.28pm on Thursday.

-“No further details at this stage.
-Enquiries into the cause of the fire are ongoing.
+London Fire Brigade (LFB) said the person who died was found in a second-floor flat and was pronounced dead at the scene.

+A spokesperson for LFB said: “The stairwell from the ground floor to the second floor of a residential block was destroyed by fire.
+Half of the second floor was also damaged by the blaze.”

-“One male has been arrested on suspicion of murder in connection with the incident and enquiries are ongoing.
+“One male has been arrested on suspicion of murder in connection with the incident and inquiries are ongoing.”

-“A road closure is in place on Tollgate Road and restriction are in place on Bradley Stone Road and Valiant Way.”

-An LAS spokesperson confirmed that one person had died, and said five ambulance crews and a helicopter attended the fire.
+The London Ambulance Service said five ambulance crews and the air ambulance attended the scene.

-They added that paramedics treated five people at the scene, who have been taken to hospital.

-The spokesperson said: “We sent a number of resources to the scene, including five ambulance crews, two incident response officers, an advanced paramedic, a clinical team manager and members of our tactical response unit and hazardous response team (Hart).

 “Sadly, a person was pronounced dead at the scene.”

-The mayor of Newham, Rokhsana Fiaz, said she was “deeply saddened” by the news and expressed condolences.
+The mayor of Newham, Rokhsana Fiaz, said she was “deeply saddened” by the incident.

 She wrote on Twitter: “Deepest thanks to @LFBNewham fire fighters, @MPSNewham and @Ldn_Ambulance for their emergency response efforts.